ahoymrag/ahoymrag.github.io/private/uglySweater.md

 9. Colleen Rice
 10.

-RSVP - head count
+# RSVP - head count

+# Theme

+Small Group - All that Glitters

 1. tyler
 2. colleen
 3. tanilla
-4. jerry & michelle
+4. jerry
+5. michelle
-5. Paul fitzpatric
+6. Paul fitzpatric

+8 people would be solid
+or 10 people

+Wallingford New Years Eve -